-- directly copying another person's work, for example from the internet, a book, another student's assignment; the work may include text, statistics, figures, photographs, pictures, diagrams etc; - paraphrasing another person's work; - cutting and pasting together sections of the work of others into a new whole; - receiving material help from other people while producing an assignment, without express permission or instruction from a teacher; - submitting work written by AI is considered to be plagiarism.
+- directly copying another person's work, for example from the internet, a book, another student's assignment; the work may include text, statistics, figures, photographs, pictures, diagrams etc; - paraphrasing another person's work; - cutting and pasting together sections of the work of others into a new whole; - receiving material help from other people while producing an assignment, without express permission or instruction from a teacher; - submitting work partly or wholly written by AI is considered to be plagiarism.

 Plagiarism is a serious breach of discipline and students are responsible for informing themselves about this policy.
-The College will make students aware of this policy early in the course.
 Instances of plagiarism must be reported to the exam board and it is at their discretion the action which follows.